awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-custom-templates.md

     + The returned answer contains the *full* objects of any selected categories\.
   + If the categories come in as strings, the following applies:
     + The returned answer is an array of all the strings that were selected\.
 + `exclusion-category` – By setting this attribute, you create a button underneath the categories in the UI\.
-When a user presses the button, all categories are deselected and disabled\.
-If the worker presses the button again, you re\-enable users to choose categories\.
-If the worker submits the task by selecting the Submit button after you pressing the button, that task will return an empty array\.
+When a user selects the button, all categories are deselected and disabled\.
+If the worker selects the button again, you re\-enable users to choose categories\.
+If the worker submits the task by selecting **Submit** after you select the button, that task returns an empty array\.

-For children of the `<crowd-rekognition-detect-moderation-labels>` element, you must have two regions\.
+For children of the `<crowd-rekognition-detect-moderation-labels>` element, you must have two Regions\.
 + `<full-instructions>` – Instructions that are available from the **View full instructions** link in the tool\.
 You can leave this blank, but we recommend that you provide complete instructions to get better results\.
 + `<short-instructions>` – Brief description of the task that appears in the tool's sidebar\.
 You can leave this blank, but we recommend that you provide complete instructions to get better results\.